-Piri piri has herbal notes and a slightly citrusy flavour that can help bring rich ingredients into balance.
-Piri piri goes perfectly with poultry and fatty fish and is a widely known as the main ingredient of the popular piri piri sauce.
+Piri piri has herbal notes and a slightly citrusy flavor that can help bring rich ingredients into balance.
+Piri piri goes perfectly with poultry and fatty fish and is widely known as the main ingredient of the popular piri piri sauce.

 Sprouts in: 1 - 3 weeks

 - Piri Piri Chili fruits have a heat level of up to 100.000 on Scoville heat units.